 Anxiety can cause many symptoms, including jaw tension.
-Exercises, mouthguards, and behavior changes can help release this tension, but treating the underlying causes of anxiety is the best course for preventing it.
+Exercises, mouthguards, and behavior changes can help relieve tension, but addressing the underlying causes of anxiety may help prevent it.

-Although there has not been extensive research on how to relieve or prevent jaw tension, a wealth of scientific research is available on the prevention and treatment of anxiety disorders.
+There is little research on how to relieve or prevent jaw tension, but a lot of scientific research is available on preventing and treating anxiety disorders.

 This article explores the link between jaw tension and anxiety.
-It also discusses the symptoms of these conditions and their management and prevention.
+It also discusses the symptoms of these conditions, their management, and prevention.

 Anxiety disorders range from specific phobias to generalized anxiety disorder (GAD).